 Leftover storage ideas

 Freeze.
-If you want to store the sauce for a longer period of time-upto three months, transfer to a freezer safe container as soon as it is made.
-The freeze to use later.
-To thaw, leave them overnight in the refrigerator.
-As a quick option, gently microwave in intervals of 30 seconds.
+If you want to store the sauce for a more extended period, transfer it to a freezer-safe container as soon as it is made.
+Store for up to three months in the freezer.

 FAQ